-Unauthorized use of a computer or computer network with the intention of deleting, obstructing, interrupting, altering, damaging, or in any way causing the malfunction of the computer, network, program(s), or data.
+Unauthorized use of a computer or computer network intending to delete, obstruct, interrupt, alter, damage, or in any way cause the malfunction of the computer, network, program(s), or data.

-- 1. Computer Trespass Level 2 Computer misuse. - 2.
+- 1. Computer Trespass Level 2 Computer Misuse. - 2.
 Computer Trespass Level 3 Unlawful use of computer or altering records.

-Up to ten (10) days suspension with possible referral to law enforcement possible referral for alternative placement; possible referral to Board of Education with recommendation for expulsion from Ben Hill County Schools pursuant to the policies of the Ben Hill County Board of Education.
+Up to ten (10) days suspension with possible referral to law enforcement, possible referral for alternative placement, possible referral to Board of Education with recommendation for expulsion from Ben Hill County Schools according to the Ben Hill County Board of Education policies.